Diversity, Equity, and Inclusion Efforts in Enrollment Management

 The Office of Admission has implemented a variety of strategic student recruitment initiatives to support diversity, equity, and inclusion, including:

 Student Recruitment: Office of Admission staff regularly recruit students throughout the United States, with a dedicated admission counselor serving all areas of the country.
-Regional admission representatives are specifically located in Chicago and Washington D.C. for greater regional reach in those areas.
+Regional admission representatives are specifically located in Chicago, Washington D.C., Minneapolis, and Dallas for greater regional reach in those areas.
 Recruitment efforts may entail high school visits, college fairs, parent/student panel events, application days, student interviews, special group visits, individual campus visits, on-campus events, and more.

 Butler Blue Scholars: In the spring semester, the University hosts Butler Blue Scholars, an event where admitted students interview for a variety of DEI-related scholarships.
 These scholarships include the Morton-Finney Diversity Scholar Award, the Center for Leadership Development Award, the Chicago Partnership Award, the Butler Tuition Guarantee, and the Center for Faith and Vocation Award.